Press Pause

 January 2024

 In our society, it is common to hear messages that tell us our worth equals our productivity.
 So much pressure is placed on us to “embrace the grind culture”.
 Unfortunately, this can worsen our well-being.
 Rest is not something that we can ignore; it's something that’s necessary for us to live well.
-Benefits of rest include:
+Resting can reduce stress, increase concentration, boost your immune system, and even improve digestion.

-We need to reframe our perspective of what productivity really means.
 By taking time to rest, you improve your overall well-being, which can allow you to work better and be happier.
 We should enjoy the lives we live, which is why it’s important to take breaks throughout the day.
 Resting does not mean that you’re lazy or that you have no ambition; it means that you care about yourself.
-Remember that rest restores you.

 tips and tools